raventid/write-you-async-for-a-great-good/core.md

   puts source.read(6) # yes, we are waiting for 6 bytes to read. end
 ```

+Let's take a closer look at `source.read(6)` line of code.
+This 6 is just plain weird.
+In Ruby we have 4 options to work with IO objects.

+`io.read`
+Reads until the IO is closed (e.g., end of file, server closes the connection, etc.)
+If you want to try this out in your console(pry session) your best bet is to use Ctrl-D, it'll send EOF to your process.

+`io.read(6)`
+Reads until it has received exactly 6 bytes.

+`io.readpartial(6)`
+Waits until the IO becomes readable, then it reads at most 6 bytes.
+So if a server sends only 3 bytes, readpartial will return those 3 bytes.
+If you had used read(6), it would wait until 3 more bytes were sent.

+`io.read_nonblock(6)`
+Will read at most 6 bytes if the IO is readable.
+It raises IO::WaitReadable if the IO is not readable.

 # TODO: Enhance this section or remove it, not usefull at all
 It looks really weird and low-level for Ruby developer, the reason for this - it is really pretty low-level.
 This approach for programming reactions to some events originated from C programming language.